lost-theory/python-live/07_op_exp.md

 >>>
 ```

-Here is a quick overview of the available operators:
+Here is a quick overview of the available operators.
+First, the arithmetic operators:

 - `+` (plus)
     - Adds two objects